JasonKleinert/historical-aerials/README.md

 You can copy an existing dump of the database from our backup bucket on S3.
 Run `rethinkdb restore backupfile.tar.gz` to restore the dump to your local rethinkdb server.

+**After you have restored the backup, to start the app you must run the following 3 commands in separate terminals:**

+`rethinkdb` to run the database. call command from 'Home' folder (where rethinkdb is installed)

-`gulp dev` in one terminal to watch and dist source files
+`gulp dev` in one terminal to watch and dist source files. call command from historical-aerials directory

-`npm start` in another terminal to run the app
+`sudo npm start` in another terminal to run the app. call command from historical-aerials directory

+Access the application via `http://localhost:3131/admin` in the browser.
+Credentials in keypass.

 ### ETL